fbrowther/SQLAlchemy-Challenge/README.md

 Eventhough, there were very few distinct days of outpour; for most part of the year, the sky was clear and showed very little to no precipitation for most part of the year.
 This was also supported by the summary statistical analysis which showed a mean	of 0.048843, std 0.205197, min of 0.000000, and max of 2.620000.

-Yay!
-Let's find out more!!!
+Yay!!
+Let's find out more!